-Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance to the Superintendent and Secretary Treasurer and such other senior management positions as are appropriate.
-The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.
+Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance to the Superintendent and Secretary Treasurer.
+The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and Secretary Treasurers in districts of similar size and geography.